jaxwong/tp/docs/UserGuide.md

 ### Adding a person: `add-contact`

 Adds a person to the address book.
+A person is uniquely identified only by their name in OverBooked; that is, that 2 contacts are considered different people as long as their names are different in a case-insensitive comparison.
+This also means that 2 different people can have the same phone number, address and email address.

 Format: `add-contact n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`